 write [END] at the end of a Script.

-Write [finished* and the end of a chunk when it is ended.
+Write [finished] and the end of a chunk when it is ended.

 Write [not finished] if you are still working on it

-- If you want to only see the script but not edit, please change your mode to view mode.
+- If you only want to see the script but not edit, please change your mode to view mode.
 That prevents unwanted changes in scripts.

-Transcript Collaboration Managers – Piotr from Poland & Antonio from Spain
+Introducing the Transcript Collaboration Managers – Piotr from Poland & Antonio from Spain

 Advice for Transcribing